 How to write a book review?
-A simple 6-step guide for children
+5 simple tips for students to write great book reviews

 Q1.
 What was your book about?